flipcamp/flipcamp.github.io/TvsMus.md

 # Missions

+## ULTIMATE MISSION

+Are you a team player?
+Can you keep your team together?
+Can you beat the clock?
+The first team to complete all missions wins.
+BUT!
+World domination always sounded nice too.
+Who wants to be all heroic and complete quests anyway?
+Who are you, some kind of plucky warrior?
+No, you want it all.
+Recruit all #TvsMus players to your team and win.
+Cooperation or domination?
+You decide! *evil cackle*

 ## Mission 0

 \#TvsMus #Mission0: In this strange new place, we like to pick favorites.
 Pick yours now, but choose wisely…and only one! *evil cackle*